 692H Honors in Cultural Studies (3).
 Permission of the instructor.
 Required of all senior honors candidates in cultural studies.
 Second semester of senior honors thesis.

 693H Honors (3).
 Permission of the department.
 Majors only.
-3.2 cumulative grade point average required.
+Cumulative grade point average must meet University standard.
 Individual projects designed by students and supervised by a faculty member.

 694H Honors (3).
 Permission of the department.
 Majors only.
-3.2 cumulative grade point average required.
+Cumulative grade point average must meet University standard.
 Individual projects designed by students and supervised by a faculty member.